kubecost/docs/controller.md

 Cluster Controller
 ==================

-Kubecost's cluster controller contains contains Kubecost's automation features, and thus has write permission to certain resources on your cluster.
+Kubecost's cluster controller contains Kubecost's automation features, and thus has write permission to certain resources on your cluster.

 Cluster controller enables actions like: